 1-800-876-4693

-8:00 to 18:00 ET, Monday to Friday
+8:00 to 18:00 (Eastern Time), Monday to Friday

 The following definitions apply throughout this plan:

-Barrier: Anything that might hinder people with disabilities full and equal participation.
+Barrier: Anything that might hinder people with disabilities' full and equal participation.
 Barriers can be architectural, technological, attitudinal, based on information or communications, or can be the result of a policy or procedure.

 Accessibility: The design of products, devices, services, environments, technologies, policies and rules in a way that allows all people, including people with a variety of disabilities, to access them.